 The primary goal of the course is to present chemical principles and facts at a level sufficiently rigorous that a student successfully completing the course can act as an informed citizen and consumer.
 Among the topics considered: chemistry of the atmosphere; solution chemistry; energy and the laws of thermodynamics; important industrial processes; nuclear chemistry; plastics and polymers; drugs; and consumer chemistry.
-The course will not fulfill any requirement satisfied by CH 130 or CH 131, other than the College's laboratory science requirement.
-The course will not fulfill any requirement satisfied by CH 130 or CH 131, other than the College's laboratory science requirement.
+The course will not fulfill any requirement satisfied by CH130 or CH131, other than the College's laboratory science requirement.